Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibetan Mastiff History

 Tibetan Mastiff The Tibetan Mastiff has a history of thousands of years and is the oldest dog breed.
 It was used as a guard dog since the Spring and Autumn Period (771 BC - 476 BC).
 According to the records, the nomadic people(Qiang) at that time domesticated the wild dogs in order to cope with attacks and threats from other beasts.
 This should be the prototype of the earliest Tibetan mastiff.
-In the extremely harsh living environment on the Tibetan Plateau, the herders chose individuals who are large and robust, fierce and loyal, and good at herding animals to breed their offspring.
-The Italian painter Castiglione drew pictures of "Ten Dogs" in accordance with Emperor Qianlong's will, and the last one is “Cang Ni”, which is Tibetan mastiff.
+In the extremely harsh living environment on the Tibetan Plateau, the herders chose individuals who were large and robust, fierce and loyal, and good at herding animals to breed their offspring.
+The Italian painter Castiglione drew pictures of "Ten Dogs" in accordance with Emperor Qianlong's will, and the last one is “Cang Ni”, which is a Tibetan mastiff.

-However, whether in the early modern times or in the contemporary, it was westerners who first recognized its value and promoted it.
+However, whether in the early modern times or in the contemporary, it was Westerners who first recognized its value and promoted it.
 At the beginning of the 18th century, the British began the cultivation of Tibetan Mastiffs and established pedigree files.
 In 1947, the Tibetan Mastiff was first brought to America.
 In 1973, the United States established the American Tibetan Mastiff Conservation Association in order to better protect, understand and breed this endangered dog breed, and began to protect, research and classify Tibetan Mastiffs.

 Related Articles